JuliaPy/SymPy.jl/docs/src/introduction.md

 The SymPy docs say it can transform SymPy expressions to lambda functions which can be used to calculate numerical values very fast.

-The typical way to evaluate a symbolic expression at some value and gather the output as number in Julia would follow this pipeline:
+The typical way to evaluate a symbolic expression at some value and gather the output as a number in Julia would follow this pipeline:

 ```
 x |> ex(x) |> N
 ```

 The first step requires a conversion of the value in `Julia` to a Python object, this is handled by `PyCall` and is essentially zero-cost.

 The substitution step, is done within SymPy and runs at the speed pf Python.

-The last step converts the resulty python object computed by SymPy into a value on the `Julia` side.
+The last step converts the resulting python object computed by SymPy into a value on the `Julia` side.
 The `N` is just one way to do this.
-XXX convert(T, X), pytype_mapping, ...

-By creating a native function, the use of `PyCall` to call the SymPy functions is avoided, resulting in speedier evaluations.
+By default, a mapping takes basic SymPy objects and wraps them in the `Sym` type for dispatch.
+The `N` method makes a `Julia`n numeric type, essentially calling `convert(T,x)` for a run-time determined type `T`.

+While two steps are  mostly zero cost, it can be much more performant to create a native `Julia` function to do the work directly.

-The `SymPy` version in this package does not utilize the underlying SymPy function, rather it walks the expression tree in SymPy, creates a corresponding `Julia` expression, and then creates a function in `Julia` from that.
+The `SymPy` version in this package does not utilize the underlying SymPy `lambdify` function, rather it walks the expression tree in SymPy, creates a corresponding `Julia` expression, and then creates a function in `Julia` from that.

 To see the creation of an expression, we have: